qmk/qmk_firmware/docs/feature_midi.md

 ## Usage

-First, enable MIDI by adding the following to your `rules.mk`:
+First, enable MIDI by adding the following to your makefile (`rules.mk`):

 ```c
 MIDI_ENABLE = yes